sec-fortress/Practical-Ethical-Hacking-Notes/Buffer Overflow/Finding the Offset.md

-Talking about finding the offset, we will be looking for where we can overwrite the EIP
+- Talking about finding the offset, we will be looking for where we can overwrite the EIP
+- Luckily metasploit has a tool for these and  it is located under the `/usr/share/metasploit-framework/tools/exploit/pattern_create.rb`